 - To delete a task, select the task to delete in the Tasks dialog box, and click the Delete button.
 If any artifacts are dependent on this task then a dialog box stating these dependencies are displayed.
 The user has the option of selecting Yes to remove the task dependencies and the task itself, or No to cancel the deletion.

 Tasks can be manually traced to certain artifacts via the Tasks table.
 A task may contribute to a vulnerability, or be supported by a requirement or use case.
-To add a traceability link, right click on the task name, and select Supported By or Contributes to.
-This opens the Traceability Editor.
+To add a traceability link, right click on the task name, click on the left or right arrows next to the task name to open a Support or Contribution traceability modal respectively.
 From this editor, select the object on the right hand side of the editor to trace to and click the Add button to add this link.

 Manual traceability links can be removed by selecting the Options/Traceability menu option, to open the Traceability Relations form.
 In this form, manual traceability relations be removed from specific environments.